 SUN.
 DAY 1.
 ARRIVE KATHMANDU.

 Transfer you to your hotel where you can relax after your flight.
-This evening we will get together to chat about what lies ahead and we can meet up with the other riders.
+We get together this evening at 6pm in the hotel reception to gather all our paperwork for our Tibet Group Permit application.
+We can also chat about what lies ahead and meet up with the other riders and team.

 MON.
 DAY 2.
 SIGHTSEEING IN KATHMANDU.

 Our agent will apply for our Tibet Group Permit at the Chinese Embassy in Kathmandu today which should be delivered to us on Wednesday morning just before we set off.
 There is much to see and do in this busy and frantic city.
 Whether you’re barrelling through the traffic-jammed alleyways of the old town in a rickshaw, marvelling at the medieval temples or dodging trekking touts in the backpacker district of Thamel, Kathmandu is an intoxicating, charming and exhausting place.

 Take a stroll through the backstreets and Kathmandu’s timeless cultural and artistic heritage will reveal itself in hidden temples overflowing with marigolds, courtyards full of drying chillies and rice, and tiny hobbit-sized workshops.